-Email marketers often ask "how do our campaigns compare?".
+Email marketers often ask "how do our campaigns compare"?
 They're looking for statistics to compare subscriber engagement for open, clickthrough and delivery rates, ideally within their sector.

-As we'll see, for the most meaningful comparisons we need to go beyond industry averages and drill down to comparison of email types since transactional emails such as a welcome sequence tend to have much higher interaction and clickthrough rates than a regular newsletter.
+As we'll see, for the most meaningful comparisons we need to go beyond industry averages and drill down to the comparison of email types since transactional emails such as a welcome sequence tend to have much higher interaction and click-through rates than a regular newsletter.

 |Open||Open rate (%)||Clickthrough rate (%)||Soft Bounce||Hard Bounce||Abuse||Unsub|

 |Agriculture and Food Services||24.71%||2.98%||0.58%||0.43%||0.02%||0.29%|

 |Architecture and Construction||24.78%||2.90%||1.50%||1.08%||0.03%||0.36%|

 |Computers and Electronics||20.87%||2.16%||1.02%||0.70%||0.02%||0.31%|

 |Marketing and Advertising||17.81%||1.92%||0.77%||0.61%||0.02%||0.28%|